simrananeja/Mini-Project/1_Requirements/README.md

 # What:

-To manage enormous amount of data, it becomes important to include a managing tool to your School,Colleges,Tution Centres and Universities.
+To manage enormous amount of data, it becomes important to include a managing tool to your School,Colleges.
 A Student Management System is solution to all the requirements a school work on.
-Various features like admission, attendance, fee collection library, examination, timetable, student performance report etc.
-The mission of the Student Information Management system is to create an integrated information technology environment for students, HOD, faculty, staff and administration.
-Our goal is to focus on services and integration for end users.
-It is a web based self service environment for students, prospective students, and employees; an administrative transaction processing environment for yearly admissions; an informative environment for all levels of faculty and staff to do reporting, data extraction and information analysis.It is mainly useful for educational establishments to manage student data which also facilitates all individual associated information for easier navigation on daily basis.
+Various features like admission, attendance, fee collection library, examination, timetable, student performance report etc. It is a web based self service environment for students, prospective students, and employees; an administrative transaction processing environment for yearly admissions; an informative environment for all levels of faculty and staff to do reporting, data extraction and information analysis.It is mainly useful for educational establishments to manage student data which also facilitates all individual associated information for easier navigation on daily basis.
 It provides capabilities for entering student test and other assessment scores, building student schedules, tracking student attendance and managing many other student-related data needs in a college.
-Our easy-to-use, integrated college administration application would be used to reduce time spent on administrative tasks, as to concentrate on other skillful practical activities other than book worming.
-It can accept, process and generate reports at any given point of time accurately.

 # When:

 The earliest management system for schools was developed in 1978 by Raymond Bily while he was a student at Asheville High School, in Asheville, NC.
 It was initially developed by Philip Neal, a teacher at Lea Manor High School, from # 1982 to 1983.
 Bedfordshire County Council (Lea Manor's local education authority) then further developed the product, which began being used by other schools in 1984.
-In 1988, a commercial company, SIMS Ltd, was founded to further develop SIMS.SIMS Ltd was acquired by Capita Group in 1994.
-In December 2020, Capita decided to sell their Education Software Solutions business (whose flagship product is SIMS) to private equity house Montagu in an effort to reduce debts.
-Montagu have stated that they intend to continue developing SIMS with a plan to release the latest version, SIMS 8, after the acquisition process has completed.

 # Where:

-The earliest management system for schools was developed in 1978 by Raymond Bily while he was a student at Asheville High School, in Asheville, NC.
-It was initially developed by Philip Neal, a teacher at Lea Manor High School, from # 1982 to 1983.
-Bedfordshire County Council (Lea Manor's local education authority) then further developed the product, which began being used by other schools in 1984.
-In 1988, a commercial company, SIMS Ltd, was founded to further develop SIMS.SIMS Ltd was acquired by Capita Group in 1994.
-In December 2020, Capita decided to sell their Education Software Solutions business (whose flagship product is SIMS) to private equity house Montagu in an effort to reduce debts.
-Montagu have stated that they intend to continue developing SIMS with a plan to release the latest version, SIMS 8, after the acquisition process has completed.
+The problem is faced everywhere in various school and colleges.

 # How: